drewhoskins/batch-orchestra/python/README.md

 Some things to keep an eye on/ that I want to tackle before the initial release

-* Naming of the library.
-Is temporal-batch acceptable and advisable?
 * Should pass cursors as raw rather than str?
 * Is BatchOrchestratorEncodingPayloadConverter using modern best practices, and will it interfere with non-batch workflows running on the same workflow?
 * Test on other machines